open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 It should be changed when the OTel Proposal will be merged, and we can start implementing real OTLP exporter.

-Implementation can be found in `SampleNativeFormatParser` class in this PR.
+Implementation can be found in `SampleNativeFormatParser` class in this repository.